 - Centralized Cloud Automation: Simply put, disparate cloud solutions will work best when connected.
 Individually managing IT jobs or workloads in each cloud solution becomes overly cumbersome.
 So, enterprises turn to third-party solutions designed to integrate with the various cloud solutions in their environment.
 Once this connection is made, the IT Ops team is empowered to manage, control, and monitor all automation activity from a single solution.

 - Workflow Orchestration Across the Cloud: Running workloads across a public cloud or multi-cloud environment is done by creating workflows.
 In a cloud environment, workflows are designed to orchestrate workloads within, as well as between systems.
 Workflows automate anything from moving data between systems, to updating applications in mass, to spinning up cloud infrastructure, and much more.

-- Empowering End-Users with Self-Service Automation: Citizen automation is a growing trend in the market.
+- Empowering End-Users with Self-Service IT Automation: Citizen automation is a growing trend in the market.
 Enabling employees to run automation without the help of IT support is the goal.
 For example, self-service automation allows an employee to provision cloud space from their own native applications.
 Some automation solutions have jobs-as-code and infrastructure-as-code features, which make this straight forward to accomplish.

 Cloud Automation Platform Approach